-Writers are encouraged to review The New York History Blog over the past couple weeks to get a sense for our style and tone before submitting and article for publication.
+Writers are encouraged to review The New York History Blog over the past couple weeks to get a sense for our style and tone before submitting an article for publication.
 Please also read these short guidelines.
 The copyright of all stories remains with the author.

 Ready To Submit?
-Send your submission via e-mail as an attached text document (such as Word) with your photo sources and bio at the bottom.
-Also attach your photos in the same e-mail.
-Send your submission to editor John Warren at email@example.com.
-Don’t hesitate to contact John with questions or concerns.
+Send your submission via e-mail as an attached text document (such as Word) with your photo descriptions and sources at the bottom of the text.
+Attach your photos to the same e-mail (please do not embed them in the text).
+In the text of your e-mail include your short bio, and attach a photo of yourself.
+Send your submission to The New York History Blog founder and editor John Warren at email@example.com.
+Don’t hesitate to contact John with questions.